 Functionality: These cookies, web beacons, or similar technologies are used to provide services or to remember settings to improve your visit.

 Advertising: First or third-party cookies and web beacons may be placed by our sites, applications, or tools, in order to deliver content, including product-related advertisements, relevant to your specific interests on our sites or third-party sites.
 These technologies allow us to understand how useful our advertisements are, and improve the relevancy of the content delivered to our users.

-We also utilize 3rd party service providers to assist us in delivering on the same functions, which means that our authorized service providers may also place cookies, web beacons and similar technologies on your device via our services (third-party cookies).
-They may also collect information that helps them identify your devices, such as IP-address, or other unique or device identifiers.
+We also utilize 3rd party service providers to assist us in delivering the same functions, which means that our authorized service providers may also place cookies, web beacons, and similar technologies on your device via our services (third-party cookies).
+They may also collect information that helps them identify your devices, such as IP address, or other unique, or device identifiers.

 - Cookie settings in Internet Explorer

 - Cookie settings in Firefox

 - < title=”cookie settings in Safari” href=”https://support.apple.com/kb/ph19214?locale=en_US” target=”_blank” rel=”noopener”>Cookie settings in Safari